-When you move to an area like Michigan, finding a house on rent is going to be a tough process for most people.
-Unless you contact a company or another trusted party that sorts out a specific square feet house for you, browsing through the available rentals of Michigan is a top priority.
+When you move to an area like Michigan, finding houses or apartments for rent can be a tough process for many people.
+Unless you contact a real estate company or another trusted third-party that sorts out the specifics for you, personally browsing through the available rentals in Michigan becomes a top priority.

 How to Rent an Apartment in Michigan

-Consider the renting period
+Consider the Renting Period

-Ask your social circle via email or any social media platform if they have any ideas and make sure to check out both the apartment and the person living there before making a decision.
+Ask your social circle via email or any social media platform if they have any ideas and make sure to check out both the apartment and the person you plan on living there with before making a decision.